 "I want to sue my lawyer for malpractice."
 CAP refers clients to local (non-regulatory) bar associations, which can give them names of attorneys who handle such cases.
 Legal malpractice is a matter for the courts, a civil action, not for the State Bar.

 "A lawyer was rude to me!"
-CAP advises the consumer that such behavior is not condoned and is unprofessional, but it does not violate the Georgia Rules of Professional Conduct that governs the practice of law in Georgia.
+CAP advises the consumer that such behavior is not condoned and is unprofessional, but it does not violate the Georgia Rules of Professional Conduct that govern the practice of law in Georgia.